microsoft/live-share-sdk/packages/live-share-turbo/README.md

 };
 await client.join(initialObjects);
-// Listen for changes to the task boards and get the initial value const taskBoardMap = await TurboSharedMap.create(client, "taskBoardMap");
+// Listen for changes to the task boards and get the initial value const taskBoardMap = await client.getDDS("taskBoardMap", SharedMap);
 let taskBoards;
 taskBoardMap.on("valueChanged", () => {
     // Update UI with available task boards